-Many of the questions I get asked as a dyslexia and business specialist come from business support and training providers.
+Many of the questions I get asked as a neurodiversity specialist come from business support and training providers.

 They usually want to find out what they need to know about dyslexia and what they should be doing about it.
 Here is the information that I make sure they have:

 - 1 in 5 entrepreneurs in the UK is dyslexic.

 - The rate in the general population is 1 in 10.

 - Dyslexic adults are particularly drawn to business careers.

 - Schools under-recognise dyslexia and other neurological differences.

 - Some business people will be unaware that they are dyslexic.

 “Dyslexia ...affects an individual’s ability to perform business tasks and processes.
 Despite this, it is also associated with creativity and business excellence, especially in the critical areas of creativity and lateral thinking.